HWS Short Term Summer Faculty Led Program

 Kenya does not present a noteworthy health risk.
 Nonetheless, most travelers choose to receive Hepatitis A and typhoid immunizations prior to travel.
 Although yellow fever vaccinations are not required for entry into Kenya, a portion of this program does take place in a yellow fever zone as displayed on the CDC's yellow fever world map here.
 Please also check the CDC website to read more about the health recommendations for travel to Kenya.

-The CGE will sponsor a campus visit with Passport Health late spring semester for you to learn more about any health risks specific to the regions of Kenya you will be visiting.
-You may choose to receive optional vaccinations (at additional cost) through Passport Health at this time.
+The CGE recommends consulting with your physician to learn more about any health risks specific to the regions of Kenya you will be visiting and discuss optional vaccinations.
+You can also speak with Passport Health (585) 275-8884 and choose to receive optional vaccinations at their travel clinic in Rochester or Syracuse (at additional cost).
 Here are the estimated fees* for vaccinations through Passport Health:

 - Hepatitis A: $95